mlc-mlapis/docs/src/documentation/cli/ssh.md

 > Host 'node-id-13.runtime.api.zerops' resolved to 2a02:1360:3:4e00::a00:7.
 > Connecting to 2a02:1360:3:4e00::a00:7:65437...
 > Connection established.
-> Welcome to a Zerops container SSH session.
-You are logged in as root.
+> Welcome to a Zerops container SSH session!
+> You are logged in as root.
+Be careful making permanent changes, you can lose stuff.
 ```

 Your SSH tool may inform you that the container's host key is not registered in the local host key database.
 You can accept it for one use or accept and save it for the next time.
 If you don't choose a `root` user name as a switch, the `root` user will be used automatically by default.